xwmario/Warez/Tools.md

 - [SickChill](https://sickchill.github.io/) - an automatic Video Library Manager for TV Shows.
 - [SickGear](https://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
 - [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) - Automatic Video Library Manager for TV Shows.
+- [TV Overlord](http://www.tvoverlord.com/) - TV Overlord is a semi automatic command line tool to download and manage TV shows from newsgroups or Bittorent.
+- [TVShows 2](http://tvshowsapp.com/) - TVShows is the easiest way to download your favorite shows automatically in your Mac.
 - [subsync](https://github.com/smacke/subsync) - Automatically synchronize subtitles with video.
-- [TV Overlord](http://www.tvoverlord.com/) - TV Overlord is a semi automatic command line tool to download and manage TV shows from newsgroups or bittorent.
-- [TVShows 2](http://tvshowsapp.com/) - TVShows is the easiest way to download your favorite shows automatically in your Mac.
 - [vlsub](https://github.com/exebetche/vlsub) - VLC extension to download subtitles from opensubtitles.org.

 ## Movie Automation
 - [Couchpotato](https://couchpota.to/) - Download movies automatically, easily and in the best quality as soon as they are available.
-- [Radarr](https://radarr.video/) - A fork of Sonarr to work with movies à la Couchpotato.
+- [Radarr](https://radarr.video/) - A fork of Sonarr to work with movies ala Couchpotato.
 - [Watcher](https://github.com/nosmokingbandit/Watcher3) - Watcher is an automated movie NZB & Torrent searcher and snatcher.